 2022 – increased sales and more employees

 In 2022, demand increased further.
 Planning for the next expansion phase began with the ordering of a new, larger, brewhouse.
 Before the summer, the brewery was given the honorable task of producing two beers to celebrate Göta Kanal’s 200th anniversary.
 The beer came to be sold in pubs and restaurants along the canal.
 In September, another person was hired.
+This year, the brewery was awarded more medelas in international competitions – 2 gold medals (Belgian wit and Belgian trippel) in the Concours international de Lyon – France’s largest beer competition and a bronze medal for its quadruple (Belgian-style strong dark ale) in one of the world’s most prestigious competitions – the European beer star.
 The Christmas beer was again a success and the roughly 9,000 bottles quickly sold out.
 2022 was summed up with a sale of 44,000 liters of beer.

 2023 – tripled production capacity